 Most frequently asked electric car (EV) questions

-Like it or not, the 2030 switchover is coming, and soon petrol and diesel cars will be a thing of the past.
-The UK has gone zero emission in a big way, with electric car sales leaping almost 200% in the past year.
-Still, for many, the idea of an electric vehicle, or EV, may still seem a little mystifying — but not to worry!
-We’ve gathered all the most common electric car questions below, so be confused no more!
+Like it or not, the 2035 switchover is coming, and soon petrol and diesel cars will be a thing of the past.
+The UK is going zero emission in a big way, with electric car sales increasing their share of both new and used car markets.
+Still, for many, electric vehicles, or EVs, may still pose some questions.
+We try to answer everything you need to know when considering an EV, below.

 Will an electric vehicle work for me?